Don Bosco School (Alaknanda, New Delhi)

 Don Bosco School, is an educational institute located in Alaknanda, New Delhi, India.
 It is an all-boys English medium school imparting education from Kindergarten (Pre-Primary) through 12th grade with a campus spanning 10.37 acres.
 Established at its current site in as early as 1980, it is running by the one and a half century old organisation The Order of the Salesians of Don Bosco.
 It is affiliated to the Central Board of Secondary Education, New Delhi, and the teaching methods adopted include the Salesian Preventive System.It has a full size football ground, 3 basketball courts, 1 playground (for kindergarten children), and 4 badminton courts.
-Other facilities include a sick room, an auditorium and a canteen.
+Other facilities include an infirmary, audio visual room, an auditorium with a capacity of around 1200 people and a canteen.